 As with any country, you can probably get by without speaking the local language.
 However, knowing at least a basic amount of Spanish is a big help.
 Do not expect taxi drivers, restaurants servers, and other folks you encounter to speak any English, because most will not.

-The small amount of Spanish I knew was invaluable in helping me converse with locals, negotiate with taxi drivers, and ask questions of merchants.
+The small amount of Spanish I know is invaluable in helping me converse with locals, negotiate with taxi drivers, and ask questions of merchants.

 If you do not speak any Spanish, I recommend downloading Google Translate.
 This phone app does not require an internet connection.
 You can speak English into the phone and it will automatically translate it to Spanish on the screen.

 Is there Internet access in Cuba and are any websites blocked?

 Yes, Cuba has limited wifi.
 Major cities have one or more hotspots where you can sit around the building and access the wifi.
 You will have to pay $2-3 per hour of use.

 Visitors might assume that Cuban government would block some websites, but during my few hours of internet access, I saw no evidence of this.
 I was able to access American news sites like cnn.com with no problem, and I could easily access dating apps like Tinder (I was curious) while visiting Havana.